AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

   - e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * Literal prefix input<br>
-  - To include a token that looks like a prefix (e.g. n/, com/, c/) as part of a field value, wrap that token in square brackets with a leading space inside the brackets (for example [ com/]).
+  - To include a token that looks like a prefix (e.g. n/, com/, c/) as part of a field value, wrap that token in square brackets with a leading space inside the brackets (for eg, [ com/]).
 The brackets are removed and the token is treated as literal text.
   - Important: do NOT put a space before the [ - the [ must be adjacent to the preceding text.
 Examples: add n/James ... c/Singapore[ com/] → country = Singapore com/.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.<br>